evanx/mpush-redis/README.md

 This microservice is performs the following Redis operations:

-- `brpoplpush` from a "publishing" list, into a "pending" list.
+- `brpoplpush` a message from a "published" list, into a "pending" list.
-- `lpush` to multiple "subscribing" lists, as per its custom configuration.
+- `lpush` the message to multiple "subscription" lists.
 - Finally, remove the message from the "pending" list.